 The guide, fun and energetic, briefly touched on the history of the company, their objectives and goals and also doubled up as a photographer.
 We met a number of local ladies who were busy planting dragon fruit plants and were briefly introduced to the whole pepper production process.

-All machines were off and the factory abandoned but it didn’t take away from the experience whatsoever so fear not if you are visiting during off season.
-We learned that while September to December was off season (i.e. growing) from January to May is when you will see the good stuff.
+All machines were off and the factory was abandoned but it didn’t take away from the experience whatsoever so fear not if you are visiting during off season.
+We learned that while September to December was off-season (i.e. growing) from January to May is when you will see the good stuff.

 The La Plantation Ladies

-As much as we would have liked to throw some money to the farm, the pepper is extremely expensive but would make a really nice gift for the chef in your life.
-Guilt free, we left the farm extremely satisfied and all our questions answered and so would definitely suggest this tour to our fellow frugal friends.
+As much as we would have liked to throw some money into the farm, the pepper is extremely expensive but would make a really nice gift for the chef in your life.
+Guilt-free, we left the farm extremely satisfied and all our questions answered so would definitely suggest this tour to our fellow frugal friends.

 Leaving the La Plantation pepper farm and making our way back to the main road, we took a left in the opposite direction of Kampot, heading to our next little destination.